nadusumilli-unomaha/Omk/readme.md

 ## Issues with the env file.
 Please pull down the code and add the .env file from another project of yours because github doesnt upload the .env files.

+## Configure your mail drivers so that it can send a mail.
+Add this in the .env file where it says mail_driver. remove those and add these.
+MAIL_DRIVER=smtp
+MAIL_HOST=smtp.gmail.com
+MAIL_PORT=587
+MAIL_USERNAME=nadusumilli@unomaha.edu
+MAIL_PASSWORD=obdvkhyvliznipyn
+MAIL_ENCRYPTION=tls

 ## Development Tools

 ### Laravel PHP Framework